Generous donors and elected officials attended a ribbon-cutting and dedication on April 14 to mark the opening of a new 32-bed critical care unit.

 “It means so much to my colleagues and me to practice critical care medicine in a place where our community believes in us and steps forward to support the highest quality care for themselves and their families and friends,” said Dr. Szekely just before the ribbon was cut.
 “Thank you for your tremendous support.”

-Construction at Doylestown Hospital continues on other priorities of the One Vision campaign, creating new space on the ground floor to expand the Women’s Diagnostic Center and renovating the hospital’s operating suites to accommodate advanced equipment, technologies and procedures.
+Construction at Doylestown Hospital continues on other priorities of the One Vision campaign, creating new space on the ground floor to expand the Women’s Diagnostic Center, now reopened as the Clark Center for Breast Imaging, and renovating the hospital’s operating suites to accommodate advanced equipment, technologies and procedures.
 Plans are also underway to rebuild Children’s Village, the on-campus early child learning and daycare center that was destroyed during Hurricane Isaias last August.
 Additionally, donors can choose to support the Legacy Endowment Fund for Doylestown Hospital, which supports the leading priorities of the hospital in perpetuity.

 One Vision campaign priorities will also include continued renovations that will allow for Doylestown Hospital to expand to an all-private bed facility in the future.

 About ONE VISION: The Campaign for Doylestown Health

 Doylestown Health is beginning a bold new chapter as we approach our second century of healthcare delivery.
 To honor our centennial, Doylestown Health launched an ambitious comprehensive campaign, ONE VISION: The Campaign for Doylestown Health, to elevate the patient experience to new heights and unlock our full potential to deliver exceptional care.